Wuqiman/CDN/README.md

 # CDN
-Adapting Object Detectors with Conditional Domain Normalization
+Code for "Adapting Object Detectors with Conditional Domain Normalization".